Your #1 Las Vegas Landscaping Company

 Table of Contents

-Are you looking forward to having a beautiful Las Vegas yard in the Spring of 2015?
+Are you looking forward to having a beautiful Las Vegas yard in the Spring?
 Don’t forget that preparation for a great looking yard in the upcoming year occurs now in the winter months.

 December is a busy month with the holidays approaching, let Cacti Landscapes help you review a few simple yet important things to keep in mind for your Las Vegas winter landscaping plants this season.
 As you look out for the health and growth of your plants for the upcoming year, pruning is something to pay close attention to.
 Pruned plants are not only healthier and vibrant looking, but are less work to care for down the road, which also saves you time and money in the long run.